Renters Insurance: Apply, Check Coverage, and Protect What You Own

 Your deductible—the amount you pay before the insurer steps in—commonly runs $500 or $1,000.
 A higher deductible lowers your premium; a lower one means less out of pocket when you file a claim.

-Sound familiar—the lease says proof of insurance, but you're not sure what you're actually buying?
 Named perils policies list specific events they cover; open-perils (or all-risk) policies cover everything except what's explicitly excluded.

 Either way, your landlord's policy covers the building structure, not your sofa or your liability if someone gets hurt in your space—your policy fills that gap.